openvinotoolkit/datumaro/docs/user_manual.md

 The current revision is used, when not set.

 "--" can be used to separate source names and revisions:
-- `checkout name` - will look for revision "name"
+- `datum checkout name` - will look for revision "name"
-- `checkout -- name` - will look for source "name" in the current revision
+- `datum checkout -- name` - will look for source "name" in the current revision

 Examples:
 - Restore the previous revision:
-  `checkout HEAD~1`
+  `datum checkout HEAD~1`
   <br>

-- Restore the saved version of a source in the working tree `checkout -- source-1`
+- Restore the saved version of a source in the working tree `datum checkout -- source-1`
   <br>

 - Restore a previous version of a source
-  `checkout 33fbfbe my-source`
+  `datum checkout 33fbfbe my-source`
   <br>

 ### Status <a id="status"></a>

-This command prints the summary of the changes between the working tree of a project and its HEAD revision.
+This command prints the summary of the source changes between the working tree of a project and its HEAD revision.

+Prints differences in the following format: `<status> <source name>`

+The list of possible `status` values:
+- `modified` - the source data exists and it is changed
+- `foreign_modified` - the source data exists and it is changed, but Datumaro does not know about the way the differences were made.
+  If changes are committed, they will only be available for reproduction from the project cache.
+- `added` - the source was added in the working tree
+- `removed` - the source was removed from the working tree.
+This status won't be reported if just the source _data_ is removed in the working tree.
+  In such situation the status will be `missing`.
+- `missing` - the source data is removed from the working directory.
+  The source still can be restored from the project cache or reproduced.

 Usage: